ehwest/mdn_qms/source/Quality_Manual/QP-0010_R1_Software_Development_and_Validation_Process.md

  **Agile Product Development** - A management process, where incrementally-defined demands and solutions are sequentially processed by cross-functional teams including customers.
 With this methodology the initial product is incrementally improved so as to deliver a "Minimum Viable Product (MVP)" having subsequent incremental improvements that are packaged as releases.

- **Continuous Improvement** - Process of enhancing the Quality Management System to achieve improvements in overall quality, operations, and environmental performance in line with the organization’s Quality Policy.
+ **Continuous Improvement** - A process for providing frequent, relatively small, no/low impact packages of code (or documentation) that incrementally improves on and/or contributes to incremental improvement to the overall system involved.
+It should be noted that "continuous" is generally not defined as having an improvement cycle more often than daily.

- **Continuous Delivery** - Process of delivering incremental improvements and/or features frequently, in such a way that bugs can be quickly removed, and valuable features can be delivered prior to the next major release of the software product.
+ **Continuous Delivery** - Process of delivering incremental production improvements and/or features frequently, in such a way that bugs can be quickly removed, and valuable features can be delivered prior to the next major release of the software product.
+It should be noted that CI and CD need not be linked and/or synchronized.
+Features delivered by CI methods may be bunled into different delivery releases.

  **Feature Flags** - A data structure included in a phased release of a new feature that enables system administrators to turn off/on a feature that is the target of new software development.
 The Feature Flag is introduced early in the lifecycle of the new feature and is used to activate/deactivate the new feature as development of the feature may extend over multiple software releases.
 A Feature Flag approach to developing new features enables features to be delivered with high quality and enables complex new features to be disabled in production, should the feature be defective in any way.